Tipnos/explicit-error/explicit-error-exit/README.md

 Based on the [explicit-error](explicit_error) crate, its chore tenet is to favor explicitness by inlining the error output while remaining concise.

 The key features are:
+- Provide [MainResult] as a returned type of crate's main function to have well formated error.
 - Explicitly mark any error wrapped in a [Result] as a [Fault], a backtrace is captured.
 - Inline transformation of any errors wrapped in a [Result] into an [Error].
 - A derive macro [ExitError](derive::ExitError) to easily declare how enum or struct errors transform into an [Error].